tommasomoretti/nameless-analytics-utility-functions/README.md

 ---

 # Utility functions
-The Nameless Analytics utility functions is a set of javascript functions used by [Nameless Analytics Client-side tracker tag](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-tag/).
+The Nameless Analytics utility functions is a set of JavaScript functions used by [Nameless Analytics Client-Side tracker tag](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-tag/).

 They can be used to get the client and session id, get user agent details, format fimestamp, get channel grouping or get last consent status.